inno-devops-labs/F23-core-course-labs/monitoring/LOGGING.md

 ## Application logs
 Both Python and Golang app's logs are sent to stdout and collected by Promtail.
-All containers, including logging stack, are configured to use the same logging driver, so the same labels are used for all containers.
+All containers, including logging stack (Grafana, Loki and Promtail), are configured to use the same logging driver, so the same labels are used for all containers.
 ```yaml
 logging: &default-logging
   driver: "json-file"